petergarnaes/Madklub-website/README.md

 If you don't change it back, it will overwrite it on every restart, which makes testing mutations hard.

+Another way is to build for production, by running `npm run-script build-server` and then `node dist/test_db.js`.

 ### Testing environment
 Changes to the server and anything in the `server` folder will trigger a re-bundling of the server.
 This is slow compared to hot-reloading, but still